kmazurczyk/AirBnB-Price-Predictor/README.md

 ## Dependencies

 * Key packages may be installed from requirements.txt
 * Valid API keys for Google Cloud and OpenData NYC are required for data extraction.
-Alternatively, refer to the data repo under Data Sources.
+* Alternatively, refer to the data repo under Data Sources.

 ## Data Sources & Initial EDA

-Data supporting EDA and modeling may be found here. https://drive.google.com/drive/folders/1uFq5dFdvqfkvqRevrNPtnhqbxjgidESB?usp=sharing
+CSVs supporting EDA and modeling may be found here. https://drive.google.com/drive/folders/1uFq5dFdvqfkvqRevrNPtnhqbxjgidESB?usp=sharing

 ## Data Cleaning & Pre Processing